 Quiet by Susan Cain

 On the video tab of this website you’ll find a panel discussion on the imposter syndrome with Circle Co. which provides an interesting insight into the imposter at work (filmed prior to Covid 19).
 I also add blogs and podcasts to the site, so do take a look around.
-You might also like to listen to me discussing the Imposter Phenomenon with the hosts of the Gin and Topic podcast
+You might like to listen to me discussing the Imposter Phenomenon with the hosts of the Gin and Topic podcast – it was a fun one to record.

 With best wishes.